tmheath/CS-Library-Classification-System/README.md

 Put together.

+For shelving purposes, only the digits matter.

+301000401010

+The digits towards the left are most important for shelving order and the digits to the right are least important for shelving order.
+Lower values are shelved before higher values.

 ## Shelving Order

 Books will be shelved lowest value first in the order of the fields from left to right according to the classification.